DIY Lavender Candle Melts

 MORE FARMHOUSE CHIC IDEAS:

-- DIY Coffee Candle Mugs
+- DIY Lavender Candle Melts

 If you enjoyed making these heart-shaped lavender candle melts, then you don’t want to miss this long list of creative farmhouse lavender ideas for DIYs!